MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MigrationBatch.md

 ```

 ### -NotificationEmails
-!!!
-Exchange Server 2013

-The NotificationEmails parameter specifies one or more email addresses that migration status reports are sent to.
-Specify the value as a string array, and separate multiple email addresses with commas.

-If you don't use this parameter, the status report isn't sent.

-!!!
-Exchange Server 2016, Exchange Online

 The NotificationEmails parameter specifies one or more email addresses that migration status reports are sent to.

 If you don't use this parameter, the status report isn't sent.